rcpch/rcpch-census-platform/README.md

 ## Why is it needed?

 The [Office of National Statistics](https://www.ons.gov.uk) publishes all the Census data exhaustively - this API is not intended to replace it.
 There is a need though for RCPCH to be able to describe the lived environment and experience of children and young people in a meaningful way, to inform research and clinical practice.
-This API therefore reports Indices of Deprivation across the devolved nations and in future might produce data/maps at local and regional level for to be consumed by software that RCPCH and others provide.
+This API therefore curates environmental data where they have impact on children's health or paediatrics.
+It is a work in progress but the initial project addresses deprivation, in particular reporting indices of multiple deprivation from across the UK as an API.
+It is consumed by software that RCPCH and others provide.

 ### UK Areas